qwd/dev-site/docs/_en/resource/icons.md

 > **Please note**: icons and icon codes are constantly being updated, including additions, modifications and deletions, you have to make sure that your program is compatible so that these changes do not cause errors!
 {:.bqwarning}

+### Weather icons

+Some weather conditions will return different icons depending on day and night.
+For example: sunny day will response `100` (which is a sun icon) and clear night will response `150` (which is a moon icon).

 | Icon code | Weather                 | Day      | Night    |
 | --------- | ----------------------- | -------- | -------- |